-Tim Humphries – Corporate Tax Director
+Tim Humphries – Business Tax Director

 The Criminal Finances Act 2017 (CFA) came into force on 30 September.
 Under this act every employer in the country has an obligation to actively discourage their employees assisting customers evade tax.
 This affects all businesses (not sole traders) that have at least one employee.
 The penalty for non-compliance?
 12 months in prison or an unlimited fine.